HeranGa0/ULA/README.md

 We have learned that time management and setting a specific goal are critical to complete a project successfully.

 ## What's next for University Life Advisor (ULA)
 The main purpose of this application is to provide the best chance to enhance students' university life.
-So far, the website lacks the proper algorithm to project the user data to the measurement.
-Therefore, we need to work on this part to provide more accurate and reasonable measures to help students to make smarter decisions.
+So far, the website lacks the proper algorithm to project the user data to the measurements.
+Therefore, we need to work on this part to provide more accurate and reasonable measurements to help students to make smarter decisions.